fvarrui/JavaPackager/README.md

 ### Plugin assets

-Some assets, such as application icons and Velocity templates, could be placed in `${assetsDir}` folder organized by platform.
+Some assets, such as application icons and templates, could be placed in `${assetsDir}` folder organized by platform.

 ```bash
 ${assetsDir}/